HighlandsMMO/.github/profile/README.md

    About Us
 </h2>

-We are a **Floating Island MMORPG** with the wish of brigning to players a free to play experience of a kind.
+We are a **Floating Island MMORPG** with the wish of bringing to players a free to play experience of a kind.
 Our goal is to create and bring to life a server that does not replace other minecraft MMORPG's, but instead aim to provide a totally different gameplay experience, making playing Highlands **unique and refreshing**.

 We of course are going with a simplistic fantasy/medieval style to immerse the players with the touch of unique unforgettable features like listed bellow!